husnain-devops/EC2-with-Slack-and-Lambda/README.md

 2. Update the webhook_path in send_slack_message with your webhook URL.

 ## Slack Commands
-#se the following commands in Slack to manage your servers:
+See the following commands in Slack to manage your servers:
 ### Command	Description

 /command status <alias>	Fetch the current status of a server.

 /command start <alias>	Start a specific server.

 /command stop <alias>	Stop a specific server.

 /command list	List all servers and their statuses.

 /command list retain	List all retained servers.

 /command retain <alias>	Retain a server (prevent automated shutdown).

 /command drop <alias>	Remove a server from the retained list.

 ### Functionality